 The stroke didn’t seem all that serious, and photographers snapped her walking to a car that took her to the local hospital in Barbados.
 Further, a spokesman for the Mustique Company, which operated the island, promised in a press statement that Margaret “was able to walk from her car across the Tarmac to the plane” and that “she was also sitting on the plane, there was no need for a stretcher."

 Still, the stroke would inaugurate five years of ongoing health crises.
 It was again in Mustique that Margaret suffered badly scalded feet while getting into a bath.
 The Telegraph suggested she’d had a delayed reaction to the hot water due to her having Raynaud's Disease, a circulatory disease sometimes caused by smoking.
-She was bedridden for a while after that as she recovered, though the palace disputed reports that she’d been hospitalized in serious condition.
+She was bedridden for a while as she recovered, though the palace disputed reports that she’d been hospitalized in serious condition.
 Still, from that point forward, Margaret would generally be seen in a wheelchair during her rare public appearances.

 The next few years were marked by solemn reports of medical distress in both the serious newspapers and the tabloids, which tended to dramatize the incidents.
 She reportedly took to her bedroom with a bout of serious depression in late 2000, though the palace pushed back on that report; instead, she received medical treatment for what was supposedly another stroke, though it may have just been the lingering effects of the first one she suffered.